natelud/natelud.github.io/_pages/about.md

 ---

-*I'm actively preparing PhD applications for Fall 2026, with a focus on physical human-robot interaction research at top robotics programs.*
+*I'm actively preparing PhD applications for Fall 2026, with a focus on physical human-robot interaction research.*